 In 2013, the Vermont Agency of Natural Resources (ANR) developed an Adaptation Framework (“2013 Framework”) for the state’s wildlife, fisheries, forests, and water resources.
 This Framework identifies climate impacts on the state’s natural resources, and highlights relevant adaptation strategies for ANR to implement.

-In July 2017, Governor Philip Scott issued an executive order creating a Climate Commission and tasked with Commission to develop a set of recommended actions the state can take to meet its renewable energy and greenhouse gas reduction goals “while driving economic growth, setting Vermonters on a path to affordability and ensuring effective energy transition options exist for all.”
+In July 2017, Governor Philip Scott issued an executive order creating a Climate Commission and tasked the Commission to develop a set of recommended actions the state can take to meet its renewable energy and greenhouse gas reduction goals “while driving economic growth, setting Vermonters on a path to affordability and ensuring effective energy transition options exist for all.”

 The state’s climate change preparations have been informed by specific climate projections developed for the Vermont Climate Assessment.
 Published in 2014 as the first state in partnership with the National Climate Assessment, the Vermont Climate Assessment combines downscaled global climate models and local knowledge and data to identify state-level climate impacts.